 On site classes will focus on introspection (work on the Self), wholistic patient care and case management.

-The School of Hippocrates is open to PhD in Medicine and Psychology.
-Applications from other professions, who regularly deal with patient, will also be taken into consideration.
+The School of Hippocrates is open to PhD in Medicine and Psychology, as well as other caregivers with graduate degrees.

-Annual registration costs 800 euros and can be paid in full or in two payments: 400 euros to be paid upon registration, and the remaining 400 euro balance by March 31, 2023.
+Annual registration will be 800 euros to be paid in full by the registration deadline or in two payments: 400 euros by the registration deadline, and the remaining 400 euro balance by March 31.

 The course will be structured with online classes and on site classes.